Week 10 Mapbox Basemap

 We're going to publish to web, so at the bottom you'll need to save these two pieces of code somewhere safe (but don't worry, you can always get them back!):

-- this is the unique identifier of your map
+- Style URL - this is the unique identifier of your map

-- this is a secret code which links to your Mapbox Account.
+- Mapbox Token - this is a secret code which links to your Mapbox Account.

 Create Your Web Map